 A second example can be “Someone out in the lands.”
 When an SNPC or NPC tells you that, it means you are looking for a non-static NPC.
 (Static NPC example [Guide] Eva)

 You will often see the keyword “Utilize” when the action will involve the M.G.P. or “/prize” system.
 For example, the phrase: “You should Utilize a Rock for that” details that a Rock item will be required for a prompt.

 There are different ways M.O.B. entities can request items:

 “Carrier Request” which means that the items needed must be deposited in an allied stockpile and must be shipped to the location that it is to be used.
 These typically involve larger quantities of items or are of a nature that requires transportation.

-“Collection Request” which means items requested must be deposited into an allied stockpile.
+“Collection Request” which means items requested must be deposited into an allied stockpile or Crate.
 (You don’t have to ship them with caravans, carriers nor porters.
 They will be transported automatically).
 These will typically be smaller requests.

 “time for that has passed” at many times might pop out.
 That phrase can usually be attributed to the end of an NPCs or SNPCs mission or reason for spawning.
 Non-Player Entities at many times have a purpose to achieve and when it is done, they no longer have reasons to be around the Game World.
 They sometimes can make re-appearances or have their purpose advanced or grown (Example: When they are hired).

 There are many more terms the M.O.B. will use to describe the additional “stats” a piece of equipment provides.
 Feel free to use these as a reference guide when asking about or browsing the equipment traders offer.